jrpotter/notebook/notes/encoding/floating-point.md

 %%ANKI
 Basic
 What is the actual bit encoding of floating-point number $NaN$?
-Back: An exponent field of all `1`s and a non-zero fractional field.
+Back: An exponent field of all `1`s and a nonzero fractional field.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1710556915092-->
 END%%